7+ Taskbar Tweaker

 • Some of the tweaks are available in Windows 11 as Windhawk mods.
 See here for the list of mods, and vote for missing mods that you’d like to see implemented.
 Read more about Windhawk here.

-• 7+ Taskbar Tweaker works on Windows 11 with the old taskbar which can be restored with third party tools.
+• 7+ Taskbar Tweaker works on Windows 11 version 23H2 and older with the old taskbar which can be restored with third party tools.
 See this blog post for more details.

 Demo video